-Poverty has since increased and has tremendously affected learning in general. ns associated learning with payment of fees in all level of education.
-Parents are being overtaxed ranging from the part of food staff to land and other basic needs.
-But the rich are spared from this taxation as they push their tax to the poor men / common man.
+Poverty has since increased and has tremendously affected learning in general, in associated learning with payment of fees in all level of education.
+Parents are being overtaxed ranging from the part of food staff to book and other basic needs.
+But the rich are spared from this taxation as they push their tax to the poor mem feometria.
 Despite the introduction of free primary education which spells out free and compulsory primary education.
 Not all aspects of education have been offered freely there is the case of uniform, desk, among others.